Gelora 10 November Stadium

 Gelora 10 November Stadium (Stadion Gelora 10 November; literally "10 November Sports Arena Stadium"), formerly known as Tambaksari Stadium, is a football stadium located in Tambaksari, Surabaya, East Java, Indonesia.
 It is currently used mostly for association football matches.
 Originally a football field named Tambaksari Field (Lapangan Tambaksari), the stadium holds 20,000 people.
 The stadium is widely known to has Pterocarpus indicus trees inside.
-The current name derives from the one day during Battle of Surabaya, widely known as Indonesian Heroes' Day.
+The current name derives from the starting date of Battle of Surabaya, which later become the Indonesian Heroes' Day.